Title: Navy Sailmaster, War of 1812; Navy sail maker, Civil War

 Frigate Constellation

-In January, 1813 a large British armada, consisting of about 100 gun ships, frigates, sloops and smaller vessels appeared at the entrance of the Bay and formed a blockade.
-To put things in perspective, each of the dozen gun ships had more firepower than all the American batteries inside the blockade.
-The Constellation anchored in the Elizabeth River along with 20 small boats and protected Fort Norfolk, Fort Nelson, Portsmouth, and the Gosport Navy Yard and prevented the British from entering the Bay.
-These facilities also provided additional, concentrated defensive firepower.
+In January, 1813 a large British armada of 100 ships formed a blockade at the bay.
+Each of the dozen gun ships had more firepower than all of the American ships.
+Constellation was anchored in the Elizabeth River along with 20 small boats, protecting Fort Norfolk, Fort Nelson, Portsmouth, and the Gosport Navy Yard.
+Like David against a giant, she managed to prevent the British from entering the Bay.
 The blockade lasted for the duration of the war and ended in a stalemate.

 Second Barbary War